Agricultural Impact Statement (AIS) Frequently Asked Questions

 What triggers the 30 day waiting period preventing a project initiator from negotiating with a landowner or making a jurisdictional offer?

-When a project initiator actualizes the powers of condemnation with the intent to obtain an easement or acquire a property, the 30 day waiting period according to Wis.
-Stat. § 32.035(4)(d) applies.
+When a project initiator actualizes the powers of condemnation with the intent to obtain an easement or acquire a property, the process may not start until 30-days after an AIS is published as described in Wis.
+Stat. § 32.035(4)(d)

 How long does a typical AIS document take to prepare and publish?